 The PAM, software application is used to disburse payments through Fiscal Service.
-The PAM standard format is the method for agencies disbursing payments through Fiscal Service to report TAS/BETC and other transaction information.
+The PAM standard format is the method for federal entities disbursing payments through Fiscal Service to report TAS/BETC and other transaction information.
 The PAM standard input and output file specifications may be retrieved at PAM.

 Section 30105—Fiscal Service Payments Processed Through Offset

 The Debt Collection Improvement Act of 1996 (DCIA), codified in pertinent part at 31 U.S.C. § 3716, requires federal disbursing officials to withhold all or part of federal payments made to persons who owe delinquent nontax debts in order to satisfy the debts.
 This process is known as “offset.”
 Fiscal Service has issued regulations governing offset of federal payments to collect delinquent nontax debt at 31 CFR 285.5.
 Authority for collecting delinquent tax debts through the continuous levy of certain federal payments can be found at 26 U.S.C. § 6331(h).

 Note: Same-day ACH payment requests, are offset through the Treasury Offset Program (TOP), while Fedwire same-day payment requests are not directly offset through the TOP.
 However, SPS is required to determine if payees of Fedwire same-day payment requests have active delinquent debts in the TOP database.
 If the tax identification number (TIN) on a Fedwire payment matches a TIN with an active delinquent debt, the creation of a same-day payment is blocked.
-When a same-day payment is blocked and the DEO has not indicated that the payment is not eligible for offset, the agency should proceed to recreate the payment using a different payment type (check or ACH), which can be processed through the existing offset process.
+When a same-day payment is blocked and the DEO has not indicated that the payment is not eligible for offset, the federal entity should proceed to recreate the payment using a different payment type (check or ACH), which can be processed through the existing offset process.

-Section 30110—Federal Agencies Requesting a Check Payment To Be Held, Canceled, or Intercepted
+Section 30110—Federal Entities Requesting a Check Payment To Be Held, Canceled, or Intercepted

-All federal agencies requesting a check payment to be held, canceled, or intercepted must submit a Special Handling Request Form by email.
+All federal entities requesting a check payment to be held, canceled, or intercepted must submit a Special Handling Request Form by email.
 To request a copy of this form, contact the Payment and Mail Operations Branch at the Kansas City Financial Center at 816-414-2220.